 To accommodate a future Before-After-Control-Impact (BACI) analysis, density statistics were generated for all survey units illustrated in Map 1.
-These units included the Final Preferred Route (FPR) with a 1 km buffer to represent potentially affected post-construction units (survey units A and B), following Linnell et al. (2000) and Benitez-Lopez et al. (2010).
-Five units are considered control units (survey units C-G).
+These units included the Final Preferred Route (FPR) with a 1 km buffer to represent potentially affected after construction units (survey units A and B), following Linnell et al. (2000) and Benitez-Lopez et al. (2010).
+Five units are considered control units (units C-G).
 All survey units were georeferenced and survey data were summarized and mapped using ArcGIS® ArcMap 10.8.
-During-construction data (2020) were compared to pre-construction baseline data and summarized by survey unit and year.
+During construction (2020) and after construction data (2022) were compared to pre-construction baseline data and summarized by survey unit and year.
 White-tailed deer density is calculated as the number of individuals observed per unit area surveyed.

 Summary statistics were calculated in CRAN R (R Core Team 2020).
-Statistics include means for 2017-2018 (excluding 2016 as in previous reports), and pooled means for 2017-2020.
-To test pre-construction densities compared to construction densities collected in 2020, a Crawford-Howell (1998) t-test for case-control comparisons was performed and significance was assessed using p-values.
-This test calculates a t-test (and associated t-value) for comparing single observations (i.e., the single year construction densities in each survey unit) to a set of several observations (i.e., pre-construction densities in the survey units), and is suitable for small sample sizes.
-Observed densities during the 2020 construction phase are only considered significantly different from the pre-construction baseline, when the p-value calculated on a t-value is less than 0.05.
-P-value is the probability that the observed density differences are random, so the lower the P-value, the more likely it is not random.
+Statistics include means for 2017-2018 (excluding 2016 as in previous reports) for pre-construction, and pooled means for 2020-2022 for construction and after construction phases.
+To test pre-construction densities compared to construction (2020) and after construction densities (2022), a Welch Two Sample t-test was performed (Welch 1947).
+This statistic is more robust than the student's t-test in ecological applications (Ruxton 2006).
+This test calculates a t-test (and associated t-value) for grouped independent observations (i.e., during- and after construction densities in each survey unit) to second set of grouped independent observations (i.e., pre-construction densities in the survey units), and is suitable for small sample sizes where uneven variances may be present.
+Observed densities during the 2020 construction, and 2022 after construction phase, are only considered significantly different from the pre-construction baseline, when the P-value calculated on a t-value is less than 0.05.
+The p-value is the probability that the observed density differences between group means is zero (groups do not statistically differ), so the lower the Pvalue, the more likely the differences are significant (there is a difference between densities pre and following the start of construction).
+Selecting a P-value cut-off of 0.05 reduces the risk of erroneously concluding that an observed difference is significant (Type I Error).
+However, when multiple tests are performed, this error increases and a threshold of 0.05 is no longer applicable or P-values need to be adjusted.
+We adjusted the P-values using the 'P. Adjust' function in R setting the method to Holm (Holm 1979).